35 Best Sites Like eBay To Sell and Buy Stuff

 letgo

-Letgo also offers a more personal touch than some of the other options out there.
+Letgo offers a more personal touch than some of the other available sites.

 With eBay, you’re just another listing amongst millions of others.
 But on Letgo, each listing is a small advertisement for your garage sale.
 As a result, buyers are more likely to browse through listings and make purchases.

 So if you’re looking for an easy and convenient way to sell your stuff, Letgo is worth checking out.